evinism/mistql/docs/docs/tutorial/gotchas.md

 Invalid: `[1, 2, 3] [0]`

 To get around this if necessary, you can always use the `index` method for which indexing expressions are syntactic sugar.

+## Gotcha 3: Using named variables with non-homogenous data structures

+When mapping or filtering over non-homogenous data structures, certain variables may not be defined for every item.
+For example, consider the key "bar" in the following invalid expression:

+Invalid: `[{foo: 1, bar: 1}, {foo: 2}] | filter bar == null`

+When iterating over the second object, the variable `bar` is not defined as the object contains no such key.
+To get around this, simply specify where the variable comes from by using the `@` symbol.

+Valid: `[{foo: 1, bar: 1}, {foo: 2}] | filter @.bar == null`